It was a Friday night, I needed to get outside, so I took a quick walk to the grocery store closest to my house – about four blocks away.

 Until next time,

 By the way – six years after writing this essay, I refined it in my Fine Toothed Comb course.
 And thank goodness for critiques and edits and revisions – it’s much improved!
-You can learn more about this 8 session writing class here.
+You can learn more about this writing class here.

 - Start getting clear on your desires and untangling yourself from destructive longings with my free and on-demand Outline Your Memoir, workshop.
 A heads-up – by signing up (if you haven’t already) you’ll get an early-bird priced invitation ($250 off!) into the self-directed version of the Art of Personal Mythmaking.